Learn

 Snoring Chin Straps: Do They Work?
 An Honest Review

 Chin straps promise to stop snoring by keeping your mouth closed.
-The mechanism is plausible, the evidence is thin, and the side effects are real.
-Here's what the research actually shows and what to try instead.
+What the thin evidence shows, the real side effects, and what to try instead.

 Read →